Announcement

 ?
 Middle East Respiratory Syndrome:

-Middle East Respiratory Syndrome (MERS) is a viral respiratory illness.
+Middle East Respiratory Syndrome (MERS) is a viral respiratory illness that can spread from camels t

 ?
 About Coronavirus: